Many people have a misconception that a mother is most likely to win the custody battle.

-Violating court orders is a criminal offense in all regards, and it is considered the same in custody matters.
-If the mother is found guilty of violation, she might not be given a second chance and may lose custody.
-These violations include the inability to comply with the court’s direct orders like interfering with custody arrangements and parenting rights of the father, or abuse of any form, DUI charges, or not taking care of children properly.
+Violating court orders as to custody may be considered a criminal offense.
+If the mother is found guilty of a violation, she might not be given a second chance and may lose custody.
+These violations include the inability to comply with the court’s direct orders like interfering with custody arrangements and parenting rights of the father.

 The initial custody arrangement might have been joint custody with the father; however, the mother may face a court case if the father finds enough evidence of the child suffering under mother’s care.
-Remember that minor likes and dislikes of how the other parent handles the child are not the cause of litigation.
-It will only apply if the parent’s attitude is interfering with child’s well-being and performance in studies, etc. If the court feels that the child is deprived of education or so much so a proper home, then the court will surely decide against the mother.
+Remember that minor likes and dislikes of how the other parent handles the child are not generally a basis for modification of custody.
+It will only apply if the parent’s attitude is interfering with child’s well-being and performance in studies, etc. If the court feels that the mother is not co-parenting well with the father, then such may be a reason to modify custody.

-The mother should be concerned if she is addicted to drugs, alcohol, etc. This can be a solid ground for a custody battle and could lead to regular drug test screening.
-The verdict will surely be against the mother if addiction charges are accompanied by any type of physical, sexual, or emotional abuse against the child.
-To avoid this kind of evidence, the mother will have to provide strong proof of getting help and counseling if she wants to retain guardianship of her child.
+The mother should be concerned if she is addicted to drugs, alcohol, etc. This can be a solid ground for a custody battle and could lead to regular drug test screening and possibly a change of custody.
+The judgment may be against the mother if addiction charges are accompanied by any type of physical, sexual, or emotional abuse against the child.
+To avoid this kind of evidence, the mother will have to provide strong proof of getting help and counseling if she wants to retain custody of her child.

-All the reasons you might end up losing your child’s guardianship are listed above.
+Some of the reasons a mother might end up losing custody of her child or children are listed above.
 These reasons are viable only if the following applies.

 You are married to the child’s father